Topics of plans for the section "Knowledge"

 - attraction of free money;

-4) Ways of the impact of the state on the economic mechanism
+4) Ways of state influence on the economic mechanism

 - Direct

-5) Mechanisms of state regulation of a market economy
+5) Mechanisms of state regulation of the market economy

 — fiscal policy;